henkjannl/DesigningHousingsInFreeCAD/README.md

 **2. Top Separation:**

 Generate a second body (2) called **Separation top**.
 This component envelops the volume of the upper section of the housing.
+In this example, the **Separation top** simply consists of a block and an extruded pipe:

 <p align="left">
   <img src="./01-concept/separation-top.png" alt="Separation top" width="672">